-It is easy to see why the ancient peoples of Europe and the lands bordering the Mediterranean attributed the things they didn't understand about the natural, ever-changing world to the activities and power of Otherworld beings.
+It is easy to see why the ancient peoples of Europe attributed the things they didn't understand about the natural, ever-changing world to the activities and power of Otherworld beings.

 Similarly, the remains of stone-built prehistoric monuments that pepper Europe’s landscapes became embroidered into folklore narratives and tales.
 Their construction was assigned to long-vanished ancient invaders, giants, and a wide spectrum of other denizens of that close, yet invisible world, a special place sensed rather than seen.
 To this day these same monuments are still imbued with mystery, an enduring legacy of our collective cultural past.

 Scotland's Sacred Standing Stones

 One of the most impressive of these prehistoric sites is the Ring of Brodgar, located on Mainland, in the Orkney Islands, Scotland.
 It is a type of field monument known as a henge, the characteristic components of which are a circular platform defined by a ditch and an outer bank.
 The builders quarried over 10 feet down into the local bedrock during the construction of the 30-foot-wide enclosing ditch.
 Individual standing stones were set into deep sockets at intervals on its circumference, forming a huge stone circle.
 Only 36 of the original 60 stones remain, each with a distinctive angled top edge.
 Access to the 300-foot platform was via two causeways at either end.